Library reaches summer reading goal

 The summer reading program might be over for kids and adults at Elsie Quirk Library in Englewoood, but that's not going to stop the 7-year-old from reading all the way until the first day of school Monday.

-"I've read about 20 books this summer," Sayla said Wednesday while at the local library picking out books with fun titles like "Pete Won't Eat" and "Lulu and the Witch Baby."
+"I've read about 20 books this summer," said Sayla on Wednesday while at the local library picking out books like "Pete Won't Eat" and "Lulu and the Witch Baby."

 The goal of hours spent reading at Elsie Quirk Library was 20,000.
 Those hours were shattered in mid-July when the number reached 29,000 with a couple of weeks left of the summer reading program.
 Elsie Quirk Library earned a new popcorn machine for exceeding the goal.
 The machine will be used during activities for readers of all ages.
-There were 130 participants who registered including 21 adults and four teens who were still active at the end of the program.
+There were 130 participants who registered including 21 adults and four teens who made it to the end of the program last week.

 Summer feeding